open/close all folders

 - Phone Booth: The cops shoot Stu with a rubber bullet to trick the sniper

-- The mutant-cure delivering bullets from the X-Men films.
+- The mutant-cure delivering bullets from X-Men: The Last Stand.

 - Amnesia bullets in X-Men Origins: Wolverine.